 Boarding Officer Certified Ashore (BOCA) Course

 The program is designed to provide the boarding officer with the specific concepts and practical experience necessary to safely conduct Law Enforcement Ashore at facilities in compliance with CG policy, US law, and international treaties.
-Practical exercises will take place at a maritime facility which includes a pier, container yard, entry control points and perimeter fence.
+Practical exercises will take place at your unit after an initial virtual Facilitated Online Training period with MLEA instructors.

 Prerequisites for Attendance:

 a.
 Must be a qualified Coast Guard Boarding Officer;